Annus horribilis: A look back at the top 12 stories of 2020

-Category: World Hits: 0The year was dominated by news of the coronavirus, which rapidly spread from Wuhan, China, to kill more than 1.7 million people and forcing much of the world into lockdown while highlighting global inequalities and institutional failures.
+Category: World Hits: 1The year was dominated by news of the coronavirus, which rapidly spread from Wuhan, China, to kill more than 1.7 million people and forcing much of the world into lockdown while highlighting global inequalities and institutional failures.
 But other issues also grabbed the world’s attention, from the devastating Australia bushfires to global protests against racism.

 Read more https://www.france24.com/en/americas/20201230-annus-horribilis-a-look-back-at-the-top-12-stories-of-2020